 With their long and low-slung body type, shopping for harnesses and other equipment for Dachshunds can seem daunting.
-But looking for the right features can help you narrow down the options and find the proper fit for your pup—and keep them looking and feeling great, too.
+But looking for the right features can help you narrow down the options and find the proper fit for your dog, and keep them looking and feeling great, too.

-Because Dachshunds are likely to have back issues because of their breed, comfort is a priority when buying a harness.
+Because Dachshunds are likely to have back issues because of their breed, comfort is a priority when selecting a product.
 Purebreed doxies can sustain back injuries easier than other dogs because of their genetics, but other diseases like hypothyroidism are also common.